Large data existence of global-in-time strong solutions to the incompressible Navier-Stokes equations in high space dimensions: Introduction

 The so-called global in time existence of a strong solution to \eqref{ns1}-\eqref{ns3} has been one of the most outstanding problems in partial differential equations \cite{F}, and many papers have been dedicated to the subject.
 Existing results can be classified into two categories.
 In the first category, one establishes the global existence by imposing some type of smallness assumptions on the initial velocity $v^{(0)}$, or the largeness of the viscosity $\nu$, or their combinations.
 This began with the work of Leray \cite{L}, who showed the global result by assuming

 Fujita and Kato \cite{FK} weakened the condition to

 This result was further extended by Kato \cite{K} for the initial data in $L^N$, and by Cannone, Meyer and Planchon \cite{CMP} for the initial data in the Besov space $B_{p,\infty}^{-1+\frac{3}{p}}$ with $p\in(3,\infty) $.
 The most recent result in this direction was given by Koch and Tataru \cite{KT}.
 They proved the global existence under the condition that the initial velocity was sufficiently small in $BMO^{-1}$.
 We refer the reader to \cite{LZ} for other related works.
 We mention in passing that Bourgain and Pavlovi\'{c} \cite{BP} showed the ill-posedness of \eqref{ns1}-\eqref{ns3} in $BMO^{-1}_{\infty,\infty}(\mathbb{R}^3)$.
 In the second category, one obtains the existence of a strong solution by improving the integrability of a weak one.
-The most celebrated result in this direction is the work of Serrin , Prodi, and Ladyzenskaja, which states that if a weak solution $v$ belongs to $L^r((a,b);L^s)$ with $\frac{2}{r}+\frac{N}{s} \leq 1, s > N$, then $v$ is a strong solution on the time interval (a, b); the critical case where $r = \infty, s = N$ was proved by Escauriaza et al. \cite{ESS}.
+The most celebrated result in this direction is the work of Serrin, Prodi, and Ladyzenskaja, which states that if a weak solution $v$ belongs to $L^r((a,b);L^s)$ with $\frac{2}{r}+\frac{N}{s} \leq 1, s > N$, then $v$ is a strong solution on the time interval (a, b); the critical case where $r = \infty, s = N$ was proved by Escauriaza et al. \cite{ESS}.
 Note that when $s=r$ the condition becomes $v\in L^{N+2} $.
-In fact, we have partially recovered this result in our development.
+A by-product of our development is that

 Finally, Beale et al. \cite{BKM} showed that if $\mbox{curl}\ v \in L^1 ((a, b);L^\infty)$ then $v$ is a strong solution on the time interval $(a, b]$.
-However, it is not clear if it is any easier to verify these conditions.
+However, it is not clear if it is any easier to obtain these conditions.

-The simultaneous presence of both $\nabla p$ and the term $v\cdot\nabla v$ in \eqref{ns1} seems to be the source of all the major mathematical difficulties.
+The simultaneous presence of both $\nabla p$ and the term $(v\cdot\nabla) v$ in \eqref{ns1} seems to be the source of all the major mathematical difficulties.
 Indeed, if the latter is absent, the resulting equations are the so-called Stokes equations and the existence of a classical solution to the initial value problem for such equations has been known for a while \cite{OP}.
-On the other hand, if the $p$ is a given nice function, say, $p=0$ for the purpose of simplicity, the resulting equations are reduced to
+On the other hand, if the pressure $p$ is a given nice function, the classical regularity theory for linear parabolic equations asserts that for each $q>N+2$ there is a constant $c=c(N,\nu,q)$ such that